 “Of course.
 Said they’re looking forward to sitting down with us and hashing out the details.”

 It was a chess move, involving the Capones.
 A man couldn’t run booze in or out of Chicago without Al Capone knowing about it—that was the quickest and easiest way to start and lose a war.
 No, Nick had no choice, but in return for a small piece, Capone would supply protection where needed and even some warehouse space.
-Besides, he and Charlie had known all the Capone kids when they lived in Brooklyn; they’d practically grown up together.
-He and Nick had always been friendly, and Al wouldn’t take advantage.
+Besides, he and Charlie had known the Capone kids when they’d all run around Five Points; they’d practically grown up together.
+The Capones and Nick had always been friendly, and Al wouldn’t take advantage.
 It was buying insurance.

 “O’Murphy showed up, too,” Charlie added.
 “Asking to talk to you.”

 “Better be good news.”